Haxxnet/Compose-Examples/examples/firezone/README.md

 # Notes

-1. Download the `docker-compose.yml` and `.env` file from this repository.
+1. Download the `docker-compose.yml` file from this repository.
+2. Create a firezone `.env` file via the command `docker run --rm firezone/firezone bin/gen-env > .env`
-2. Adjust both files to your needs.
-Especially change the default secrets!
+3. Adjust `docker-compose.yml` and created `.env` to your needs.
+Especially change the environment variables `DEFAULT_ADMIN_EMAIL`, `DEFAULT_ADMIN_PASSWORD` and `EXTERNAL_URL` to secure values!
-3. Proceed by executing the below commands.
+4. Proceed by executing the below commands.

 ````
 docker compose run --rm firezone bin/migrate